johanbrook/indexeddbstore/README.md

 	gulp test

-Tests run in a browser window for now, since headless browsers like PhantomJS don't support the `IndexedDB` API yet (as of PhantomJS 1.9.x).
+Tests run in a browser window for now, since headless browsers like PhantomJS don't support the `IndexedDB` API yet (as of PhantomJS 1.9).

+## License

+MIT.